LostArtefacts/TRX/README.md

 - fixed flickering in bats' death animations and rapid shooting if Lara continues to fire when they are killed
 - fixed looking forward too far causing an upside down camera frame
 - fixed the Scion being extremely difficult to shoot with the shotgun
+- fixed collision issues with drawbridges, trapdoors, and bridges when stacked over each other, over slopes, and near the ground

 #### Cheats
 - added a fly cheat